 Poliomyelitis or more commonly known as Polio is a highly contagious viral infection caused by the Polio Virus.
 It mostly affects children under the age of 5 years.
-Since Polio can target the nervous system, it can lead to total paralysis within hours of acquiring the infection.
-Polio being highly infectious spreads through faecal oral route or less commonly through contaminated food or water.
+Since, Polio can target the nervous system, it can lead to total paralysis within hours of acquiring the infection.
+Therefore, Polio being highly infectious spreads through fecal oral route or less commonly through contaminated food or water.

-According to WHO, Polio has been eradicated in all of the countries around the globe except Pakistan, Afghanistan and Nigeria.
-Wild Polio has decreased by over 99% since 1988.
+According to WHO, Polio has been eliminated in all of the countries around the globe except Pakistan, Afghanistan and Nigeria.
+Whereas, Wild Polio has decreased by over 99% since 1988.
 In 2017, only 22 cases were reported in the Polio Endemic countries across the world.

 Polio In Pakistan

 Pakistan is one of the three unlucky countries in the world still affected by the hazards of Poliomyelitis.
-Although there is a great decrease in the incidence of this disease yet Pakistan is still not a labeled “Polio Free” country.
+Although, there is a great decrease in the incidence of this disease yet Pakistan is still not a labeled “Polio Free” country.
 According to WHO, there is a great decrease in prevalence of Polio in the last two decades.
-350,000 were reported in the year 1988, which dropped to 54 in 2015 and 19 in the year 2016.
+Polio trends can be seen by the fact that 350,000 were reported in the year 1988, which dropped to 54 in 2015 and 19 in the year 2016.

 As per a report by END POLIO PAKISTAN, “Total 8 cases of poliomyelitis were reported in the year 2017 out of which 3 cases were from Baluchistan, 2 from Sindh, 1 each from Punjab, Gilgit- Baltistan and KPK and no cases from FATA and Kashmir.”